Tsk1001/doc/docs/getting-started-as-advertiser.md

-#How to start working with our system?
+#How to start working with our system as Advertiser?

 1.Sign up in our website